stathis/fiche/README.md

 # fiche with hastebin support

-Simple fork of [fiche](https://github.com/solusipse/fiche), mofidied for uploading to [hastebin](https://github.com/toptal/haste-server) data directories.
+Simple fork of [fiche](https://github.com/solusipse/fiche), modified for uploading to [hastebin](https://github.com/toptal/haste-server) data directories.

 Essentially hastebin uses md5 on the filenames, so that's what we do here.